 The overarching objectives of the research of the Medical Knowledge and Decision Support group are to accelerate translation and integration of evidence into the clinic and to ensure that technological progress is aligned with the needs of clinicians.

-Evidence Synthesis and Translation: We apply machine learning and other artificial intelligence strategies such as knowledge representation and reasoning in order to advance methods for evidence management, including evidence discovery, information extraction, evidence synthesis, and methods for the translation of research in animal models into applicable prioritised hypotheses for human investigations.
-These approaches aim to advance knowledge-driven approaches to support partial automation of biomedical evidence synthesis and thereby to accelerate the translation of evidence into implementation in the clinics.
+We use machine learning and artificial intelligence to enhance evidence management, including discovery, extraction, synthesis, and translation of animal model research into prioritized human hypotheses.
+Our goal is to support partial automation of biomedical evidence synthesis, speeding up the translation of evidence into clinical implementation